Molten Ventures VCT – Endomag

 Exit track record

-Cervest – example of failure
+Example of failure

 Cervest was founded in 2016 to develop a climate intelligence platform.
 Its EarthScan product allowed companies, governments and charities to assess climate-related risks for individual assets, to help them make climate change resilient investment decisions.

-The company won backing from Molten as well as a number of other large investors, and landed work for consulting group Accenture and DIY chain Wickes among others.
+The company won backing from Molten as well as several other large investors, and landed work for consulting group Accenture and DIY chain Wickes among others.
 It was also named among the top 10 UK companies at the forefront of AI by the Department for Science, Innovation and Technology.
 However, in early 2023 an attempt to raise further funding failed and the company was forced into administration.

 Performance and dividends

-Over the five years to 30 September 2023, the VCT has generated a NAV total return (including dividends reinvested) of 10.4%.
+Over the five years to 30 June 2025, the VCT has generated a NAV total return (including dividends reinvested) of 19.9%.
+The VCT has paid out cumulative dividends equivalent to 29.8% of the starting net asset value.
+Dividends are variable and not guaranteed.

 NAV and cumulative dividends per share over five years (p)

 Source: Morningstar.
 Past performance is not guide to the future.
 Dividends are variable and not guaranteed.
-The bar chart shows net asset value and cumulative dividends (paid out) per share for the period 31 Dec 2017 – 30 Sep 2023.
+The bar chart shows net asset value and cumulative dividends (paid out) per share for the period 31/12/2019 – 30/06/2025.

 Dividends paid per calendar year